nergmada/planning-wiki/readme.md

 # Planning.Wiki - The AI Planning & PDDL Wiki

+> [An] online compendium of planners and pddl material - Dr Malte Helmert

 Our Contributors: {% git_author_all %}Jonathan Mounty

 **[Join The Planning Community on Slack](https://the-planning-community.herokuapp.com/)**